GalileoBlues/Recurva/README.md

 After Ruthenium I experimented many times with `LHM` as a column.
 I partially wanted to try `RN` as a replacement to `RL, HNB` as it made the most sense when mutating those columns but also because I admired the structure of Clemenpine's Pine layout - https://github.com/ClemenPine/pine-layout which exhibits `RN` on the left middle finger.
 To my knowledge the first layout to actually use `RN` and `LHM` together was Halmak.

-After a couple months of sporadically trying the combination, in March I got inspired to experiment with the combination while trying semimak vowels at the same time.
+After a couple months of sporadically trying the combination, in March I got inspired to experiment with the combination while trying Semimak vowels at the same time.

 ```
 tungsten                       argon